 Show Paging Stats

-As we know Linux memory management have some mechanisms to effectively and reliable way manage the memory.
+As we know Linux memory management has some mechanisms to effectively and reliable way manage the memory.
 Paging is used to manage the memory system.

 $ sar -b 1 3